I Love Trouble (1994 film): Production

 In February 1993 it was announced Nolte had been cast as one of the leads.

 Nolte and Roberts notoriously did not get along with each other during the making of the film.
-Roberts has described him as "disgusting," whereas Nolte has said she's "not a nice person."
+Nolte, who has since disowned the film, felt that he sold his soul by doing it, and that he did it only for the money.
+As a result, he was tense while on the set, and did not have a good working relationship with Julia Roberts.
+Roberts has, on her part, called Nolte the worst actor with whom she has ever worked.
+She also has described him as "disgusting," whereas Nolte has said she's "not a nice person."

 Reception

 The film grossed over $30 million in box-office receipts in the United States and less than $62 million worldwide.

-On Rotten Tomatoes the film has an approval rating of 22% rating based on 46 reviews.
+On Rotten Tomatoes, the film has an approval rating of 22% rating based on 46 reviews.
 The site's consensus states: "There appears to be no Love lost between the fatally mismatched coupling of Julia Roberts and Nick Nolte in this screwball misfire that just isn't worth the Trouble."
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.